kalfton/kalfton.github.io/about.md

 In terms of the social world, I am interested in the behavior of human-beings and the algorithms behind it.
 In my Ph.D period, I am studying how the brain implements algorithms to process novelty/surprise/uncertainty signals.

-My Other interest includes: Climbing, snow skiing, ice skating, etc..
+My other interest includes: Climbing, snow skiing, ice skating, etc..